 When having elective surgery, thoroughly assess the benefits and dangers to avoid hospital delirium.
 If your elderly parent needs to be hospitalized, pick a place where they can get treatment for their delirium.

 Keep in mind that delirium is a common symptom of significant medical conditions and may be the only visible sign.
 Also, you may lessen the possibility of injury from this condition by arming yourself with knowledge, if you visit this article, and encouraging your elderly family members to take preventative action.
-To ensure that your older relative receives the assessment and care they require, be sure to alert the necessary health professionals and elderly care centres in Singapore right away if you do observe any indications of delirium.
+To ensure that your older relative receives the assessment and care they require, be sure to alert the necessary health professionals and Singaporean old age homes right away if you do observe any indications of delirium.